TakafumiSakagami/cpiaengine/README.md

 If you are using a smaller window for your backgrounds, you can increase the length of these pans by the amount of pixels being cropped.
 If you had a 10px border, for example, taking up some of the screen space, you could pan a further 10 pixels in either direction.

+Similarly, if you're using a larger image, you could write a custom pan that allows for a greater range of movement.

 ## Finding coordinates for images/text
 In the mGBA emulator, go `tools` > `view map` to find which background each element is on.